 - When you query map layers or perform a geoprocessing or geocoding operation through REST, you can get the results as KML.

 In all these cases, the KML is dynamically generated, meaning that users who view the KML will always see the latest maps and data from your server.
-If you just want to generate static KML documents that you can e-mail or place on a file server, you can use the Map To KML and Layer To KML tools in ArcGIS for Desktop.
+If you just want to generate static KML documents that you can e-mail or place on a file server, you can use the Map To KML and Layer To KML tools in ArcGIS Desktop.

 Configuring map and image services to return KML

-To share your maps and imagery as dynamic KML, all you have to do is publish them as services using ArcGIS for Desktop.
+To share your maps and imagery as dynamic KML, all you have to do is publish them as services using ArcGIS Desktop.
 Both map services and image services can return KML.
 By default, the KML capability is enabled when you publish these services to your server.

 Before you publish the services, you'll need to do some preparatory work.
 Map services require that you first prepare a map document containing the layers you want to make available as KML.
 In this map document, you can specify specific labeling, rendering, symbology, and HTML pop-up window properties that will be reflected in your KML.
 Three-dimensional properties need to be set in ArcGlobe and imported as layer files into your map document.